Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Jim Shoemaker (R) — Clements

 This is Shoemaker's fourth run for elected office.
 He ran for State Senate District 5 in 2000, for U.S. Congress in 2022 against Rep. Josh Harder, and for State Senate District 5 again in 2024, when he won the primary against Carlos Villapudua and faced former U.S. Rep. Jerry McNerney in an unusual D-vs-R general — McNerney won.
-Shoemaker had been preparing a second run against Harder before pivoting to AD-9 in early December 2025.
+Per the Lodi News-Sentinel, Shoemaker had been preparing a second run against Harder before pivoting to AD-9 in early December 2025.

 Matthew Adams (D) — Woodbridge